dzhuang/django-galleryfield/docs/source/widget.rst

 The ``GalleryWidget`` class
 ----------------------------

-.. autoclass:: gallery_widget.widgets.GalleryWidget
+.. autoclass:: galleryfield.widgets.GalleryWidget

-.. note:: When a :class:`gallery_widget.fields.GalleryField` instance is initialized with ``gallery_widget.BuiltInGalleryImage``, the widget instance will automatically use URL names ``builtingalleryimage-upload`` ``builtingalleryimage-fetch`` and ``builtingalleryimage-crop`` for :attr:`upload_handler_url`, :attr:`fetch_request_url` and :attr:`crop_request_url`,
+.. note:: When a :class:`galleryfield.fields.GalleryField` instance is initialized with ``galleryfield.BuiltInGalleryImage``, the widget instance will automatically use URL names ``builtingalleryimage-upload`` ``builtingalleryimage-fetch`` and ``builtingalleryimage-crop`` for :attr:`upload_handler_url`, :attr:`fetch_request_url` and :attr:`crop_request_url`,